A Skellam Regression Model for Quantifying Positional Value in Soccer: eLPAR and Market Value

 \end{enumerate}

 It should be evident that by definition a replacement player has $\method = 0$ - regardless of the formation - while if a player has rating better than a replacement, his $\method$ will be positive.
 However, the actual value and how it compares to players playing in different positions will depend on the formation.
-In Figure \ref{fig:elpar_formations} we present the expected league points added per game for players with different ratings (ranging from 50 to 99) and for different formations.
+In Figure \ref{fig:elpar_formations_sub} we present the expected league points added per game for players with different ratings (ranging from 50 to 99) and for different formations.
 While there are several different formations that a team can use, we chose 4 of the most often used ones.

-One common pattern in all of the formations presented is the fact that for a given player rating goal keepers provide the smallest expected league points above replacement - which is in line with other studies/reports for the value of goal keepers in today's soccer \cite{economist-gk}.
-It is also evident that depending on the formation the different positions offer different {\em value}.
-For example, a 4-5-1 system benefits more from an attacker with a rating of 90 as compared to a defender with the same rating, while in a 3-5-2 formation the opposite is true.
-To reiterate this is an expected value added, i.e., it is not based on the actual performance of a player but rather on static ratings for a player.
+One common pattern in all of the formations presented is the fact that for a given player rating goal keepers provide the smallest expected league points above replacement - which is in line with other studies/reports for the value of goal keepers in today's soccer (\cite{Economist-gk}). \todo{ Furthermore, one thing to keep in mind when interpreting these results, is that the expected contributions of a player depend mainly on two things (with respect to our formulation of {\method}), namely, the value of the line the player plays in (Table \ref{tab:skellam_reg}) and the formation itself.
+The latter dictates the number of players that are in a line, and hence, the impact that a player's rating will have on the average rating of the line.
+For example, in a 4-5-1 formation there is a single attacker, and hence, substituting a striker with rating $r_1$ for a striker with rating $r_2$, while change the line's average rating by $r_2-r_1$.
+However, for a 4-4-2 formation, the same substitution will have a smaller impact, as it will only change the line's average rating by $0.5\cdot (r_2-r_1)$. } So a 4-5-1 system benefits more from an attacker with a rating of 90 as compared to a defender with the same rating, while in a 3-5-2 formation the opposite is true. \todo{While this reliance on the formation might seem as a constraint, one possible usage for a team manager is tailoring the estimation of a potential acquisition target player's {\method} to the dominant formation the manager plans to use.} To reiterate this is an expected value added, i.e., it is not based on the actual performance of a player but rather on static ratings for a player.
 Given that teams play different formations over different games (or even during the same game after in-game adjustments), a more detailed calculation of $\method$ would include the fraction of total playing time spent by each player on a specific formation.
 With $T$ being the total number of minutes played by $\player$, and $t_{\formation}$ the total minutes he played in formation $\formation$, we have: